yaroslavsobolev/robowski-maps/README.md

 ### Installing this package with `pip`

-Once the `robowski` environment is activated in `conda`, run the following command in the terminal ("Anaconda Command Prompt") to install this repository's code as "in-place" package:
+Once the `robowski` environment is activated in `conda`, run the following command in the terminal ("Anaconda Command Prompt") to install this repository's code as "in-place" package (don't miss the dot `.` at the end):

 ```bash
 python -m pip install --no-build-isolation --no-deps -e .